tetris245/ULTRAbc/README.md

 * Added an icon in the Extensions screen for the ULTRAbc Settings and a link to Icons8 in the GUI - Main menu
 * Added the Chat Search page to the GUI
+* New option in GUI - Misc to enable a no-escape mode:
+  - This mode disables the FREE/OUT buttons and hotkeys.
+  - It prevents to use some commands for yourself: boost, leave (BCAR), quit, safeworditem, safewordspecific (BCAR), slowleave, solidity (if value < 20), totalrelease, unlock, unrestrict total, untie.
+  - If you are in unrestrict total mode when selecting this option, an automatic relog will disable the special goddess mode.
 * Removed the uset command (all its parameters are finally available in the GUI)